IMCTGD/NeurGNN/README.md

 ## Open-Source Release

-The complete NeurGNN code will be made open-source during the manuscript revision process.
-Stay tuned for updates!
+The complete implementation of NeurGNN will be made publicly available.
+Please stay tuned for future updates.

+## Supplementary Material
+The supplementary material provides more detailed experimental results.